-Figure 2, top panel, shows that US output declines by approximately 0.5% in response to the rate increase.
-In quantitative terms, this result lies between estimates of linear models surveyed in Coibion (2012) and those of Baumeister and Benati (2013) and Feldkircher and Huber (2018), who use a time-varying parameter VAR model with stochastic volatility.
-Looking at the other countries, output contracts and responses tend to be rather persistent, corroborating the findings by Feldkircher and Huber (2016).
-Also note that credible sets mostly lie below zero, indicating that responses are (on average viewed over the sample span) statistically significantly different from zero.
-Considering the different world regions, most responses are very homogeneous and fall inside the credible sets spanned by the respective cross-country means.
-An exception is Argentina which shows a much more pronounced reaction to the monetary tightening in the US than its regional peers.
+Figs 2(a), 2(f), 2(k) and 2(p) show that US output declines by approximately 0.5% in response to the rate increase.
+In quantitative terms, this result lies between estimates of linear models that were surveyed in Coibion (2012) and those of Baumeister and Benati (2013) and Feldkircher and Huber (2018), who used a TVP VAR model with SV.
+Looking at the other countries, output contracts and responses tend to be quite persistent, corroborating the findings by Feldkircher and Huber (2016).
+Also note that credible sets mostly lie below zero, indicating that responses are (on average viewed over the sample span) statistically significantly different from 0.
+Considering the different world regions, most responses are very homogeneous and fall inside the credible sets that are spanned by the respective cross-country means.
+An exception is Argentina which shows a much more pronounced reaction to the monetary tightening in the USA than do its regional peers.

-The second panel shows responses of consumer prices.
+Figs 2(b), 2(g), 2(l) and 2(g) show responses of consumer prices.
 With the exception of Latin America, all responses and regional credible sets lie below zero.
-Contractions in consumer prices range between 0.05% to 0.4% in other developed and Western European economies.
+Contractions in consumer prices range between 0.05% and 0.4% in other developed and western European economies.
 They tend to be more pronounced in emerging Asia and especially so in China.
 In Latin America, Mexico shows a (modest) positive price response.

-The third panel of Figure 2 depicts the (non-cumulative) response of interest rates to the monetary policy shock.
+Figs 2(c), 2(h), 2(m) and 2(r) depict the (non-cumulative) response of interest rates to the monetary policy shock.
 Here, the responses tend to differ markedly across regional aggregates.
-For example, Western European countries lower interest rates in order to provide stimulus and offset output losses.
+For example, western European countries lower interest rates to provide stimulus and to offset output losses.
 These responses are tightly estimated and homogeneous within the region.
-By contrast, short-rates in Asian economies (including Japan) appear to display little reactions to the US monetary policy tightening.
-This could be driven by the comparably low degree of capital account openness.11
+By contrast, short rates in Asian economies (including Japan) appear to display little reactions to the US monetary policy tightening.
+This could be driven by the comparably low degree of capital account openness.
+In general, Shambaugh (2004) found that domestic interest rates in countries with a low degree of capital account openness respond less strongly to foreign interest rate changes.
+By contrast and looking at US monetary policy shocks, Miniane and Rogers (2007) did not find evidence that domestic rates in countries with high capital account openness respond more swiftly compared with those financially more open economies.